BartlomiejSkwara/GUI_Creator/README.md

-- Saving and exporting designed interface
+- Saving and exporting designed UI